scramjs/node-tutorial-2-restful-app/README.md

+# This is a fork of the original project, rewritten with [Express Web Components](https://github.com/scramjs/express-web-components)

 #Creating a Simple RESTful Web App with Node.js, Express, and MongoDB

 A complete sample project for Front-End developers teaching the basics of REST and using them to build an easy, fast, single-page web app.